-This policy presents how Skat Consulting Ltd. and Skat Foundation process your data through our website and our online and mailing activities
+This policy presents how Skat Consulting Ltd. process your data through our website and our online and mailing activities

-Regardless of whether you are a client, a donor, a project partner, a person interested in our programmes, a member of our networks or a job applicant, we (Skat Consulting Ltd. and Skat Foundation) take the protection of your personal data very seriously.
+Regardless of whether you are a client, a donor, a project partner, a person interested in our programmes, a member of our networks or a job applicant, we (Skat Consulting Ltd.) take the protection of your personal data very seriously.

 We may enter details into our internal, self-managed address database of individuals who are current or past clients, donors, job applicants, past, current or potential sub-contractors or partners; those who have bought our publications; or those have given us personal details by website form, email, post or telephone.
 We may collate and present aggregated, de-personalised data from those who visit our websites or follow our social media accounts, to help us improve our communications and outreach.

 Protecting your personal details is of utmost importance to us and it is therefore of concern to our paid staff and our board members alike.
 We do not hire out, sell or exchange your personal details.
-We comply with applicable data protection guidelines, especially data protection laws of the Swiss Data Protection Act (DSG) and EU General Data Protection Regulations.
+We comply with applicable data protection guidelines, especially data protection laws of the Swiss Data Protection Act (DSG) the revised Swiss Data Protection Act (revDSG) and EU General Data Protection Regulations.

 The information below will enable you to gain an insight into which personal data we collect from you and in which form we process them.
 In addition, you will gain an overview of the rights which you are entitled to under the applicable data protection legislation.
 We also inform you whom to contact, if you have any questions.

-As responsible parties, Skat Consulting Ltd. and Skat Foundation take all measures required under applicable data protection legislation to ensure the protection of your personal data.
+As responsible party, Skat Consulting Ltd. take all measures required under applicable data protection legislation to ensure the protection of your personal data.
 If you have data privacy concerns or questions, you can report them to the following address:

 9043 St. Gallen